-- Closable
+- Able to be sealed

 - Puncture resistant

 - Leak proof on sides and bottom

-- Labeled or color coded as a "Biohazard" according to procedures outlined in the REGULATED WASTE SECTION (page 14)
+- Labeled or color coded as a "Biohazard" according to procedures outlined in the Regulated Waste Section (page 13)

-Sharps disposal containers are inspected and maintained or replaced by the using department staff every month or whenever necessary to prevent overfilling.
+Sharps disposal containers are inspected and maintained or replaced by department staff every month or whenever necessary to prevent overfilling.
 Containers shall be maintained in an upright position.
 Sharps containers are for sharps only!

-Bloodied bandages or other items containing bodily fluids must be places in a separate bio-hazard container.
+Bloodied bandages or other items containing bodily fluids must be placed in a separate bio-hazard container.
 Containers shall be easily accessible to staff and located as close as feasible to the immediate area where sharps are used or can be reasonably anticipated to be needed.
 Contaminated needles and other contaminated sharps shall be appropriately removed from the work area.
-Containers of biohazard material will be repacked and sent for disposal after it is packaged by user and scheduled for pickup by the custodian.
+Containers of biohazard material will be packed and sent for disposal by user and scheduled for pickup by the custodian.

 If an incident occurs where there is contaminated material that is too large for a sharps container, the custodian shall be contacted immediately to obtain an appropriate biohazard container for this material.
-Reusable contaminated sharps shall be washed in soapy water with a long handled brush or in an ultrasonic cleaner, rinsed, air dried and sterilized.
+Reusable contaminated sharps shall be washed in soapy water with a long-handled brush or in an ultrasonic cleaner or automated instrument washer, rinsed, air dried and sterilized.